-The Original Cannoli Chips are a product of Golden Cannoli, a Boston-based company founded in the 1970’s specializing in cannoli shells and filling.
+The Original Cannoli Chips are a product of Golden Cannoli, a Boston-based company founded in the 1970s specializing in cannoli shells and filling.
 While they got their start slangin’ high quality cannoli components to bakeries in the greater Boston area, they accidentally stumbled upon magic when sampling their shells at a trade show.
-The reception to the broken pieces of fried dough were so great that they ran out faster than they could distribute them, and as such, the cannoli chip was born.
+The reception to the broken pieces of fried dough was so great that they ran out faster than they could distribute them, and as such, the cannoli chip was born.

 Potential spoiler alert: I’m a fan of Cannoli Chips.
 I first got wind of them when they got distribution at Walmart in 2016, and when I was finally able to get my hands on them I was surprisingly amazed.
-I never posted about them here, but tried a couple of flavors posted my love on Instagram.
+I never posted about them here, but tried a couple of flavors and confessed my love via Instagram.
 With the launch of their new Lemon flavor the company reached out to me about sending some samples so I thought it was appropriate to give them a proper feature on the skillet.
 Ladies and gentlemen – The Original Cannoli Chip.

 This is what I would call the “original” Original Cannoli Chip, with a simple dusting of powdered sugar on top of little triangles of cannoli shell.
 Put bluntly, these chips kick ass.
-They’re crunchy and crumbly yet soft on the chew with an incredibly unique flavor that’s fatty and fried tasting without being greasy at all.
+They’re crunchy and crumbly yet soft on the chew with an incredibly unique flavor that’s fatty and fried tasting yet not greasy at all.
 Even more unique is their ability to be a snack that’s both sweet and savory without any saltiness, and something that I genuinely have never gotten sick of despite devouring many bags.

 The Powdered Sugar Cannoli Chip is a perfect snack, one that is unlike anything else on the market.
 They’re delicious on their own or paired with a sweet dip or crumbled on top of ice cream or yogurt.
 I love these things, and I honestly can’t think of any way to make them better.
 They remind me of doughnuts and funnel cake and all types of other wonderful things you can’t buy in a bag.
 And with a very similar, even slightly more friendly nutritional profile to regular potato chips, I’ll take these any day.